Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Usage:** `SetVariable <variableId> <value>`
 Stores the value into the variable ID/slot given.
 Valid variable IDs are between 0 and 7.
 The provided value must be a whole number.
+The only way to use a variable is with the `SendNumber` effect.

 ### AddToVariable (Script Only)
 **Summary:** Adds a value to one of the script owner's entity variables by its ID.